 To be eligible for use of the Exam Proctoring Center (EPC), students taking exams for UVM courses must be:

-- ACCESS Students: students with a documented disability who work with the ACCESS office and who have approved accommodations from their ACCESS Specialist are eligible to use the EPC.
+- SAS Students: students with a documented disability who work with the SAS office and who have approved accommodations from their SAS Specialist are eligible to use the EPC.

 - Temporary Students: Students with a temporary disability which hinders their ability to take exams, or an extended illness may be permitted to use the EPC with appropriate documentation.

 The EPC does not have space nor resources necessary to accommodate students who do not qualify for our services, or qualifying students who do not schedule their exam(s) in advance.
-Please do NOT send students to the EPC for testing without contacting the EPC first.
+We appreciate it if faculty do NOT send students to the EPC for testing without contacting the EPC first.

 The EPC does not provide proctoring services for: varsity or club athletes, academic team members, International or USPP students, UVM students with travel plans that conflict with scheduled exams or UVM students with class/lab conflicts that interfere with scheduled exams.
 Students who must take exams outside of scheduled exam times, who do not fall into one of the EPC-eligible student categories, must make arrangements to take their tests with their instructor, independent of the EPC.

-All exam materials and instructions should be submitted a minimum of 24-hours in advance of the student(s)’ scheduled exam time.
+If faculty decide to use the EPC, we would appreciate all exam materials and instructions to be submitted a minimum of 24-hours in advance of the student(s)’ scheduled exam time.
 Exam materials may be submitted one of the following ways.
 Please do NOT use Campus Mail, as on-time delivery is not assured.

 - Submit exam materials online via myACCESS Web Portal (preferred method of exam submission)